Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Results

 where $u_i^n \approx u(x_i, t_n)$ with $x_i = i \Delta x$ and $t_n = n \Delta t$.
 Furthermore, we have defined $u_{i}^{n+\frac{1}{2}} = \left(u_i^{n+1} + u_i^{n} \right) / 2$, $\Delta x = L / n_x$, and $\Delta t = T / n_t$.
 We set $L=1$, $n_x = 16$, $T=1$ and $n_t = 64$.
 Following \cref{eq:odil:posterior}, the posterior distribution of $\mathbf{u}$ is given by

 where we have set $\beta=\SI{e4}{}$.
-This inverse problem is ill-posed because the initial conditions are unknown and the diffusion process is inherently not time reversible~\cite{isakov2006inverse}.
+We compute the \ac{MAP} by maximizing \cref{eq:odil:diffusion:posterior} using the \texttt{LBFGS} optimizer~\citep{liu1989limited} as implemented in PyTorch.
+Each call to the optimizer performs up to 20 internal quasi-Newton iterations with a strong Wolfe line search.
+We run 500 such optimization steps, retaining a curvature history of size 100 throughout.
+The initial step size is set to $\SI{5e-4}{}$.
+Computing the Laplace approximation for this case takes about $\SI{10}{\second}$ on a consumer-grade laptop.
+This inverse problem is ill-posed because the initial conditions are unknown and the diffusion process is inherently not time reversible~\citep{isakov2006inverse}.
 Thus, many different initial states can produce indistinguishable noisy measurements at later times.
 The \ac{MAP} associated with \cref{eq:odil:diffusion} is shown on \cref{fig:diffusion}, and we can observe deviations between the inferred field at $t=0$ and the initial conditions used to generate the dataset.
 This deviation is expected at early times, as explained above.

 In order to obtain uncertainties of $\mathbf{u}$, we apply the Laplace method to \cref{eq:odil:diffusion:posterior}.
 We note that since \cref{eq:odil:diffusion:posterior} is quadratic in $\mathbf{u}$, the Laplace method is exact in this case. \Cref{fig:diffusion} shows the predicted uncertainties of the field $u$.
 At time $t=0$, the uncertainties are large compared to the magnitude of the field.
 This is again expected since inferring initial conditions is an ill-posed problem in this case.
 In contrast, at larger times, the uncertainties over $u$ are much lower (about \SI{3e-2}{}), consistent with the fact that data at previous times reduced the range of possible values at larger times.
 We remark that in this 1024-dimensional space setting, sampling with \ac{HMC} was unsuccessful.
 The solution with the Laplace approach is exact so \ac{HMC} sampling was not needed, but this suggests that in the next sections, where the dimension of the problems are much larger, \ac{HMC} sampling is unlikely to be successful.
 Thus, we ignore this approach in the rest of this study.